napari/docs/docs/getting_started/layers.md

 (layers-glance)=

-# Layers at a glance
+# Layers: using your data in napari

 {class}`~napari.layers` are the basic viewable objects that can be added to a viewer. **napari** supports seven main different layer types: `Image`, `Labels`,